 “Most deaths from hypothermia occur between 30 and 50 degrees Fahrenheit,” says William Forgey, MD, former president of the Wilderness Medical Society in Colorado Springs.
 “If you get below 55 degrees and you have wet cotton on you, you cannot keep up with the heat loss.
 If you’re wearing almost anything else, you’ll be okay.”

 This is certainly within the typical afternoon temperature range during winter here in Arkansas.
-One of the most important things you can do to stay safe exercising outdoors is to dress appropriately.
+One of the most important things you can do to stay safe while exercising outdoors is to dress appropriately.
 A thin wicking base layer under warmer outer layers that can be removed as you get warm and put back on as you cool down is imperative.
 Cotton or cotton blend shirts that hold moisture next to your skin are not a good idea.
 Many of us have problems with cold extremities.
-Try thicker wool socks, running gloves and be sure to have a hat or ear warmers even if you think you’ll want to take it off after 2 or 3 miles.
-We keep a few Buffs around that are worn year round.
+Try thicker wool socks and running gloves.
+Be sure to have a hat or ear warmers even if you think you’ll want to take it off after 2 or 3 miles.
+We keep a few Buffs around that are worn year-round.
 A less severe but sometimes painful result of lengthy exposure is windburn.
-I’ve struggled with this quite a bit and found that a thin layer of moisturizer with sunscreen reduces this problem and the sunscreen is a must, even in winter.
+I’ve struggled with this quite a bit and found that a thin layer of moisturizer with sunscreen reduces this problem and sunscreen is a must, even in winter.
 It’s an easy solution but also easy to forget or ignore.
-Another safety suggestion is to start your warm up well before you hit the cold air.
-Cold muscles and tendons are more prone to injury; if you begin your warm up inside you can lessen the chance of injury.
+Another safety suggestion is to start your warm-up well before you hit the cold air.
+Cold muscles and tendons are more prone to injury; if you begin your warm-up inside you can lessen the chance of injury.
 Save that stretch for when your muscles are warm.